 Additionally, she is a graduate of Cleveland Bridge Builders and the SOAR Women’s Leadership Program and was recognized as a Crain’s 20 in Their 20s recipient.

-General Counsel and Vice President, Strategic Initiatives and Research
+and Senior Vice President, Education and Workforce

 Greater Cleveland Partnership

 Shana Marbury, Esq. is general counsel and senior vice president, education and workforce for the Greater Cleveland Partnership (GCP).
 Shana oversees legal affairs for the GCP and several of its affiliated entities.
 She also is responsible for GCP’s efforts and initiatives related to its organizational strategic priority of education and workforce.